-- 32.1 A parking ticket may be served by post if the enforcement staff had begun to issue it, but the vehicle was driven away before they had time to finish or serve the ticket.
+- 32.1 A parking charge notice may be served by post if the enforcement staff had begun to issue it, but the vehicle was driven away before they had time to finish or serve the ticket.
 They must have finished their checking of the vehicle and either: - started to write information on the ticket, or - put the data into the Hand Held Computer.

-which would mean, in other circumstances, that they would have to cancel the ticket.
-You will find details of how to issue these tickets under ANPR (Section 30) and in Section 33 below.

-32.2 Unless you have ANPR equipment in a car park, you must keep records of any vehicles driven away before a ticket can be attached.
+- which would mean, in other circumstances, that they would have to cancel the ticket.
+You will find details of how to issue these tickets under ANPR (Section 30) and in Section 33 below. - 32.2 Unless you have ANPR equipment in a car park, you must keep records of any vehicles driven away before a ticket can be attached.
 This will allow a complete audit trail of ticket numbers to be kept, and reported on when needed.

-33 Serving parking tickets by post
+33 Serving parking charge notices by post

-- 33.1 If you use ANPR or camera equipment to monitor the use of the parking facility, you may serve parking tickets generated by the equipment.
+- 33.1 If you use ANPR or camera equipment to monitor the use of the parking facility, you may serve parking charge notices generated by the equipment.
 You will need to apply first to the DVLA for the keeper details of the vehicle. - 33.2 To give drivers early notice of your claim, you should apply to the DVLA for the keeper details promptly.
 The target time to apply to the DVLA for keeper details is no more than 14 days after the unauthorised parking event.
-You must apply no more than 28 days after the unauthorised parking event. - 33.3 You must post the parking ticket to the keeper as soon as possible.
-Your target is to send the parking ticket to the keeper of the vehicle no more than 14 days after receiving the keeper data from the DVLA, and no more than 35 days after the unauthorised parking event.
-The time limit you have to notify the keeper is no more than 28 days after receiving the keeper data from the DVLA and no more than six months after the unauthorised parking event. - 33.4 Your letter to the keeper should point out the details of the unauthorised parking event and ask for payment. - 33.5 It is the driver's responsibility to pay the parking ticket.
-If you receive information from the keeper which identifies the driver, and the driver is someone else, you have an extra 21 days after receiving the information to serve the parking ticket by post on the driver. - 33.6 Parking tickets served by post must offer the same payment discount arrangements as tickets placed on vehicles, while allowing extra time for the postal service. - 33.7 If you serve parking tickets by post, you must include information telling the keeper the 'reasonable cause' for asking the DVLA for their details.
+You must apply no more than 28 days after the unauthorised parking event. - 33.3 You must post the parking charge notice to the keeper as soon as possible.
+Your target is to send the parking charge notice to the keeper of the vehicle no more than 14 days after receiving the keeper data from the DVLA, and no more than 35 days after the unauthorised parking event. - 33.4 Your letter to the keeper should point out the details of the unauthorised parking event and ask for payment. - 33.5 It is the driver's responsibility to pay the parking charge notice.
+If you receive information from the keeper which identifies the driver, and the driver is someone else, you have an extra 21 days after receiving the information to serve the parking charge notice by post on the driver. - 33.6 Parking charge notices served by post must offer the same payment discount arrangements as tickets placed on vehicles, while allowing extra time for the postal service. - 33.7 If you serve parking charge notices by post, you must include information telling the keeper the 'reasonable cause' for asking the DVLA for their details.
 You must also tell them about the complaints procedure keepers can use to tell the Information Commissioner and the DVLA if they believe their data has been used inappropriately.
 You should also include the challenge or appeals procedure in case the driver wants to dispute the ticket.
 You may provide this as a separate leaflet or on the ticket itself. - 33.8 You must wait 28 days from the date of the parking event before sending a final demand letter to the keeper.